orchest/orchest/orchest-cli/README.md

 TODO:

 - [ ] GitHub Action workflow files to publish CLI on release
-- [ ] Installation successful messages on how to reach Orchest?
+- [ ] Make sure `cleanup` is invoked on certain actions, e.g. restart/pause.
+- [ ] Are ingresses etc. working?
 - [ ] Whenever the CRD is changed, users need to `kubectl apply` its changes.
 Otherwise the controller might use fields that aren't defined yet.
 So we need a robust first version of the CRD.
 - [ ] Stay with `update` and not go with `upgrade`